eoduniyi/hyperSpec.gsoc2020/blog/weekly_reports.md

 sapply
 ```

-use `which` to find out which of the names equals the spectrum header.
-Each of the spectrum has three list element (header, meta data, spectrum data).
-Then, loop over all of the spectrum and convert each of them to a.

 ## 2. Completition of GSoC Coding Period 1
 Last week was not as productive as I hoped.
 This week marks the end of the first coding period.
 So, I wanted to review the outlined deliverables in the proposal for: